 The use of panel contracts has its benefits under certain circumstances and should be considered as a valid procurement strategy when appropriate.

-It is recommended that Council NOTES the Report dated 22 June 2010 related to the reasons and implications of establishing and using panels for the provision of goods and services.
+That Council NOTES the Report dated 22 June 2010 related to the reasons and implications of establishing and using panels for the provision of goods and services.

 To access this attachment on electronic document, click here: Attach13brf150610.pdf